 - Contribute to a digital humanities project,

-- Assist in the promotion of the project via social media posts,
+- Assist in the promotion of the open data via social media posts,

 Apollo Theater, New York, NY